 Removes a clock source latency from the specified clock in the current scenario.
 If the specified source does not match a clock with a latency constraint in the current scenario, or if the specified ID does not refer to a clock with a latency constraint, this command fails.
 Do not specify both the source and the ID.

+Do not specify both the source and the

-The following example removes the clock source latency from the specified clock.
+The following example removes the clock source latency from the specified clock. remove_clock_latency -source my_clock set_clock_latency Tcl Command Documentation Conventions Designer Tcl Command Reference remove_clock_uncertainty

-'''

-remove_clock_latency -source my_clock

-'''

-remove_clock_uncertainty